sampathsingireddy/test-repo/README.md

-Demo project

-This is the readme file of a demo project.
+This is the readme file of a test project.

 Updating the readme file.